This program has been archived.

 PIs are advised to review the Common Guidelines for Education Research and Development at https://www.nsf.gov/publications/pub_summ.jsp?ods_key=nsf13126 for a description of the various types of education research, their purposes, justifications, and types of evidence produced.

 Important Information for Proposers

-on the specified due date, the guidelines contained in NSF 16-1 may apply to proposals submitted in response to this
+A revised version of the NSF Proposal & Award Policies & Procedures Guide (PAPPG) (NSF 20-1), is effective for proposals submitted, or due, on or after June 1, 2020.
+Please be advised that, depending on the specified due date, the guidelines contained in NSF 20-1 may apply to proposals submitted in response to this funding opportunity.

-The NSF Engineering (ENG) Directorate has launched a multi-year initiative, the Professional Formation of Engineers, to create and support an innovative and inclusive engineering profession for the 21st Century.
+The NSF Engineering (ENG) Directorate has launched a multi-year initiative, the Professional Formation of Engineers, to create and support an innovative and inclusive engineering profession for the 21st century.
 Professional Formation of Engineers (PFE) refers to the formal and informal processes and value systems by which people become engineers.
 It also includes the ethical responsibility of practicing engineers to sustain and grow the profession in order to improve quality of life for all peoples.
 The engineering profession must be responsive to national priorities, grand challenges, and dynamic workforce needs; it must be equally open and accessible to all.

-Professional Formation includes, but is not limited, to:
+Professional Formation of Engineers includes, but is not limited, to: